 Double Jeopardy Working Group (co-organized with the Columbia University Business School and the Columbia Law School Center for Institutional and Social Change)

-Working Group on Pregnancy Accommodation The proposed Working Group will bring together employment attorneys, social scientists, and physicians.
+Working Group on Pregnancy Accommodation The Working Group brings together employment attorneys, social scientists, and physicians.

 The New Girls’ Network website has just been launched!
 Check it out.